Keerthic4/Fake-News-Detection/README.md

 * Exploratory Data Analysis
 * Splitting data into Train and Test datasets
-* lizing NLP with Wordcloud
+* Visualizing NLP with Wordcloud
 * TfidfVectorizer
 * Fitting PassiveAggressiveClassifier and Evaluating the Model